The Floating Schoolhouse

 In the rainy season, from July to October, the rivers can surge up to 12 feet.
 Roads are washed away, and houses are destroyed.
 Most of the population lives in lowland areas, so it is estimated that the floods affect five million people.

-Every year, hundreds of thousands of students drop out of school because of difficulties in transportation.
+Every year, students are forced to drop out of school because of difficulties in transportation.
 Now, with climate change, rivers rise an average of 14 inches above previous expanses.
 Scientists have predicted an increase of six feet in this century.
-Bangladesh is vulnerable to increasing global temperatures, so solutions are paramount.
+Bangladesh is considered one of the world’s most climate-vulnerable countries, so solutions are paramount.

 A Boat Can Be a Schoolhouse

 The boats that function as floating schools are approximately 50 feet long and 15 feet across.
 On average these can accommodate 30 students and their teacher.
 The boats are based on the strong structure of a traditional noka design, used for centuries in Bangladesh.
 Nontraditional elements have also been included, such as solar panels to power computers on the boats.
 This eco-friendly idea is one of the reasons why floating schools have been a great success.

 On a typical day, a student sits outside her house on the river waiting for her school to arrive.
 Once onboard the boat, classes are held in a variety of important subjects.
 Students may learn to identify local species of birds and fish and even make their own floating gardens.

 These boats are not just for kids!
 The founders of the organization have tried to reach the general population by outfitting boats to offer other services: